Ikki (video game): Gameplay

 Players can advance to the bonus level if they obtain an onigiri.
 In the Famicom version, the bonus level is accessed by obtaining the smoke item from the jizō statues.
 The bonus level is played by catching onigiri thrown in random trajectories by a sennin.
 The player gains bonus points for every onigiri that they manage to catch, and an extra life is awarded if the player successfully catches all 10 onigiri.
-However, the character's slow movement makes it difficult to catch all 10 onigiri unless the players cooperate in the multiplayer mode.
+The character's slow movement however makes it difficult to catch all 10 onigiri unless the players cooperate in the multiplayer mode.

 In the mobile phone version, the narrower width of the game screen makes it easier for the player to catch all 10 onigiri, but the onigiri are thrown at a noticeably faster speed.
 This type of bonus game became a fixture for SunSoft products, and appears in other games like Dead Zone (1986) and Tenka no Goikenban: Mito Kōmon (1987).

 The Famicom version consists of four different levels, with the fifth level being an alternate version of the first, the sixth being an alternate version of the second, and so on.
 The difficulty gradually increases as the game progresses, and the game levels loop infinitely.
 There is no ending screen for the game, and completion of level 99 brings the player to level 00, which is an alternate version of the fourth level.
 The player returns to level 01 after completing level 00.
 A "secret letter" appears on-screen after each of the first 8 levels in the Famicom version.
-The secret letters displayed are E, R, A, W, T, F, O, S, in order, and if the letters are read backwards as indicated in the game's instruction manual, they form the word "SOFTWARE."
+The secret letters displayed are E, R, A, W, T, F, O, S, in order, and if the letters are read backwards as indicated in the game's instruction manual, they form the word "SOFTWARE".
 This code word was required for the gift campaign that was conducted during the game's initial release.